 Syncthing is packaged for many Linux distributions and is available in the official repositories.

-To install Syncthing on Arch Linux and its variants, run:
+To install Syncthing on Arch Linux and its variants such as EndeavourOS and Manjaro Linux, run:

 $ sudo pacman -S syncthing